jacobdensford/jacobdensford.com/fell/full-game.md

 One player is the facilitator, playing the world and its inhabitants.
 They adjudicate the rules and describe the situations the player characters find themselves in.

-The rest are player characters, acting as knaves, wretches, or scoundrels seeking fortune in a corrupted land filled with danger.
+The rest are player characters, acting as knaves, wretches, and scoundrels seeking fortune in a corrupted land filled with danger.
 They ask questions and interact with the environment.

 The facilitator tells the player characters what happens and when to roll dice.